wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_macos.rst

      .. thumbnail:: ../../images/installation/macos.png
          :align: center

-By default all agent files can be found at the following location: ``/Library/Ossec/etc/ossec.conf``.
+By default all agent files can be found at the following location: ``/Library/Ossec/``.

 .. note:: At this point your agent is installed and you just need to register and configure it to talk to your manager.
-For more information about this process please visit our user manual.
+For more information about this process please visit our :doc:`user manual<../../user-manual/index>`.